ejber-ozkan/azure-aks-acr-helm-nodejs-example/README.md

 kubectl get events --sort-by=.metadata.creationTimestamp
 ```

-To port forward from your AKS cluster and view sample application on a local browser
+To port forward from your AKS cluster and the view sample application on a local browser

 ```bash
 kubectl port-forward nodejs-example-chart-deployment-55dfccccf6-wsb9d 3000